Midnight Syndicate: The Rage and The Dead Matter (2007–2010)

 In early 2007, the band temporarily shifted from creating "soundtracks to imaginary films" to composing music for actual projects when they completed the score to Robert Kurtzman's, The Rage and wrote music for Universal Orlando's Halloween Horror Nights 17's Carnival of Carnage.
 The Rage: Original Motion Picture Soundtrack was released in February 2008.

 In September 2007, Douglas returned to filmmaking as director, co-producer, and composer of an updated remake of his 1995 horror film, The Dead Matter.
 The remake stars Andrew Divoff, Tom Savini, and Jason Carter, and was co-produced by Kurtzman.
 During this time, Gavin Goszka started a solo project called Parlormuse which featured Victorian era songs re-recorded in a modern folk rock style.

-In August 2008, the band released The Dead Matter: Cemetery Gates, a CD of music inspired by the themes from the new The Dead Matter movie.
+In August 2008, the band released The Dead Matter: Cemetery Gates, a CD of music inspired by the themes from The Dead Matter movie.
 Midnight Syndicate's first two music videos were made for the songs Dark Legacy and Lost from the disc.
 In the finale of the music video for Dark Legacy, Edward Douglas and Gavin Goszka are shown playing on stage at the historic Phantasy Theater in Cleveland, Ohio.
 It marked the first time they had played together live.

 On July 30, 2010 The Dead Matter movie was released in DVD along with a Midnight Syndicate "greatest hits-style" compilation CD called Halloween Music Collection and an EP entitled The Dark Masquerade featuring gothic artist Destini Beard performing operatic vocals and lyrics to various Midnight Syndicate recordings.
 The Dead Matter: Original Motion Picture Soundtrack was also released in July 30.
 The CD featured the score by Edward Douglas, other music that appeared in the film, and several remixes of Midnight Syndicate tracks by other artists.